Wormholes and holographic decoherence: Holographic Decoherence

 Once the heat bathes/environments $A^\prime$ (and $B^\prime$) are attached to the original system $A$ (and $B$), an energy current goes between $A$ (and $B$), and $A^\prime$ (and $B^\prime$), which induces black hole mass change.
 Since the mass $M$ of BTZ black hole is related to the horizon length $L$ as $L=2\pi\sqrt{8G_NM}$, we model this energy current as following time evolution,

-where $\alpha$ is a parameter we set as a velocity of the energy flow. $M_{0A}, M_{0A^\prime}$ imply initial values of mass parameters.
+where $\alpha$ is a parameter we set as a velocity of the energy flow\footnote{Here we abused the notation.
+We must not regard $t$ in \eqref{timeevoS} as the time coordinate appeared in the metric \eqref{eq:metric}.
+As discussed below, here we treat ``time'' $t$ as an order of snapshot solutions on a fixed time slice. }. $M_{0A}, M_{0A^\prime}$ imply initial values of mass parameters.
 Here we implicitly absorbed $8(2\pi)^2G_N$ into the definition of mass and velocity parameters for simplicity in such a way that BTZ horizon length $L$ and its mass $M$ is related as $L = \sqrt{M}$. $\mathbb{Z}_2$ symmetry implies the same for $B$ and $B'$.
 In this way, the conservation law of total energy in $A$ and $A'$ (and also $B$ and $B'$) is satisfied.
 Note that, since an energy current goes to reach equilibrium, we restrict our time evolution in the following range of time;

 We model this time-evolution as a bunch of snapshot of the wormhole, where throats become smaller/larger as moduli changes.
 This is our time evolution model of the decoherence process, where through the energy flow between $A$ and bath $A'$ (and similarly $B$ and $B'$), system $A$ get entangled and becomes equilibrium with bath/environment $A'$.